cauaneb/cauaneb/README.md

 ## About Me 🙋🏻‍♂️

-Let me introduce myself, my name is Cauan, I've been programming for about 1 year, I have an affinity with backend, but I'm always willing to learn new things.
+Let me introduce myself, my name is Cauan, I've been programming for about 6 months, I have an affinity with backend, but I'm always willing to learn new things.

 ## My performance 💪